 - 1.1 This document is the principal document of the Darlington Local Development Framework (LDF).
 The LDF is a set of documents1 which will eventually replace the adopted Darlington Local Plan.
 It sets out how the Borough will develop over the next fifteen years (2011-2026), providing the spatial planning framework for the many plans and strategies prepared by the Council and its partners.
-In particular, it will help to deliver spatially the priorities of the sustainable community strategy 'One Darlington: Perfectly Placed2. - 1.2 The Core Strategy is the key document of the statutory Development Plan3 for the Borough.
-The development plan informs a range of implementation plans and decisions on planning applications - 1.3 When the Core Strategy and its daughter documents are adopted, the Development Plan will be as depicted in Figure 1.1 below.
+In particular, it will help to deliver spatially the priorities of the sustainable community strategy 'One Darlington: Perfectly Placed'2. - 1.2 The Core Strategy and other development plan documents of the LDF will form the statutory Development Plan for the Borough.
+The development plan informs a range of implementation plans and decisions on planning applications. - 1.3 Until this Core Strategy and other development plan documents are adopted, the Development Plan for Darlington consists of the saved policies of the Borough of Darlington Local Plan.
+When the Core Strategy and its daughter documents are adopted, the Development Plan will be as depicted in Figure 1.1 below.